BOTCoinNetwork/botcoin/docs/poa_smartcontract.rst

 ==================

 This document describes the requirements for a smart-contract to implement POA in a Monet Toolchain hub.
-The default contract supplied with ``monetd`` already meets these requirements.
+The default contract supplied with ``botcoincli`` already meets these requirements.

 Solidity